boazbk/tcs/lec_00_1_math_background.md

 (see [notationsec](){.ref} for more on these conventions).
 When reading or writing mathematical texts, we usually don't have the advantage of a "compiler" that will check type safety for us.
 Hence it is important to keep track of the type of each variable, and see that the operations that are performed on it "make sense".

-Kun's book [@Kun18] contains extensive discussions on the similarities and  differences between the cultures of mathematics and programming.
+Kun's book [@Kun18] contains an extensive discussion on the similarities and  differences between the cultures of mathematics and programming.
 :::